 Whether you choose to take MS drugs or not, be sure to notify your doctor at the first sign of another episode.

 MS affects everyone differently.
 It’s impossible to predict one person’s long-term outlook.
-After 15 to 20 years, one-third of people with MS have minimal or no impairment.
-Half have a progressive form of MS and increasing impairments.
+After 15 to 20 years, of people with MS have minimal or no impairment. have a progressive form of MS and increasing impairments.